Skip to Content

 How to Grow Sweet Potatoes

-Learning how to grow sweet potatoes is surprisingly easy – just a few plants provide a plentiful harvest.
-Sweet potatoes need a long warm growing season, are heat-tolerant and drought-resistant, and have very few pests or diseases.
-All of this makes them perfect for growing in the low desert of Arizona (yay!)
-Here are eight tips for how to plant, grow, and harvest sweet potatoes.
+Learning to grow sweet potatoes is surprisingly easy—just a few plants provide a plentiful harvest.
+Sweet potatoes need a long warm growing season, are heat-tolerant and drought-resistant, and have few pests or diseases.
+This makes them perfect for growing in Arizona’s low desert (yay!).
+Here are eight tips for planting, growing, and harvesting sweet potatoes.

 8 Tips for Growing Sweet Potatoes